Tiffanytliem/rc0323-code-solutions/javascript-forms/javascript-forms-quiz-notes.md

 - What does the `event.preventDefault()` method do? it tells user agent that if the event does not get explicitly handled, its default action should not be taken as it normally would be
-- What does submitting a form without `event.preventDefault()` do? the browser will reload automatically
+- What does submitting a form without `event.preventDefault()` do? the browser will reload automatically and we will lose the input values.
 - What property of a form element object contains all of the form's controls. elements
-- What property of a form control object gets and sets its value? name
+- What property of a form control object gets and sets its value? value
 - What is one risk of writing a lot of code without checking to see if it works so far? you might have to debug a lot more if there was a bug in the beginning
 - What is an advantage of having your console open when writing a JavaScript program?